notaryproject/specifications/specs/signing-and-verification-workflow.md

            If digests are equal, signature verification is considered successful.
            Otherwise, move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
-2. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
+4. **Get OCI artifact:** Using the verified digest, download the OCI artifact.
-   This step is not in the purview of the Notary project specification.
+   This step is not in the purview of Notary Project.